Fund EcoMarket

 During the initial screening stage, we apply a two-part screening process:

-Step one – Environmental Revenues: Initially, we identify those companies that are driving this 'unprecedented shift in energy systems and transport’.
-It is important to think not just about the direct beneficiaries of decarbonization, but the entire related supply chain that needs to be built up.
+Step one - Environmental Revenues: Initially, we identify those companies that are driving this 'unprecedented shift in energy systems and transport’.
+It is important to think not just about the direct beneficiaries of decarbonisation, but the entire related supply chain that needs to be built up.
 The companies which will benefit from the transition to a low carbon economy will likely sit within sectors including industrials, utilities, energy, technology, materials, chemicals and automotive sectors, which represent almost 80% of the GICS.

 Our investment framework, created for the transition, encapsulates that there will be winners and losers; for example, as renewable energy grows, fossil electric generation will decline, and we have consequently excluded companies which have revenues that would be significantly eroded by the transition.